basitsk09/test/README.md

     }
     return <Chip label={status} color={color} size="small" sx={{ fontWeight: 'bold' }} />;
   };

+  const getDialogInfo = () => {
+    switch (dialogAction) {
+      case 'save':
+        return { title: 'Confirm Save', text: 'Are you sure you want to save the changes for this circle?' };
+      case 'submit':
+        return { title: 'Confirm Submission', text: 'Are you sure you want to submit?
+This action cannot be undone.' };
+      case 'accept':
+        return { title: 'Confirm Acceptance', text: 'Are you sure you want to accept the data for this circle?' };
+      case 'reject':
+        return { title: 'Confirm Rejection', text: 'Are you sure you want to reject the data for this circle?' };
+      default:
+        return { title: 'Confirm Action', text: 'Are you sure you want to proceed?' };
+    }
+  };
   // #endregion

   // #region --- Render Logic ---